-Beshear and his cyber crimes investigator, who also is a paramedic in Louisville, were driving in downtown Lexington on September 7th.
-They were stopped at the intersection of Short Street and Broadway by a smoking car.
+Beshear and his cyber crimes investigator, who also is a paramedic in Louisville, were driving in downtown Lexington on September 7 when they were stopped at the intersection of Short Street and Broadway by a smoking car.

-"I knew if we didn't get him some air, he was going to die right in front of us."
+"I knew if we didn't get him some air, he was going to die right in front of us," he said.

-"He started to come around a little bit but he needed several more doses which is kind of commonplace with the level of Carfentanyl that these guys are ingesting," Keats said.
+"He started to come around a little bit but he needed several more doses, which is kind of commonplace with the level of Carfentanyl that these guys are ingesting," Keats said.
 "The Narcan is just not potent enough to combat it."

 "It was an awakening.
-I've met hundreds of parents who have lost children.
-But to see that person's color totally change, to see them dying, not breathing, probably for a couple of minutes, in the end, it was an experience."
+I've met hundreds of parents who have lost children," he said.
+"But to see that person's color totally change, to see them dying, not breathing, probably for a couple of minutes, in the end, it was an experience."

 "We're not just worried about that person's life.
 That person can kill a number of other people.
 We've got to get on top of the opioid epidemic.
 Not just because of the fatal overdoses, but the damage it can cause to totally innocent people around," he said.
 "It makes me just want to fight all that much harder."